Problems with UCC-1 forms: Knowing the correct debtor name

 In most cases, financing statements apply to businesses.
 Use the organic public record to find the exact legal name of the debtor.
 The only document that is sufficient is the most recent charter document where the business is registered.
 This will usually be the Articles of Incorporation or Articles of Organization.

-If a company has a DBA or FKA, that should not be included.
+If a company has a DBA (doing business as) or FKA (formerly known as), that name should not be included.
 Instead, list the DBA as a separate debtor in order to include all possible names.
 You may also elect to leave the DBA information off the UCC 1 to avoid confusion.

 Record the name exactly as it appears on the legal document.
 These common shortcuts or mistakes could void your UCC-1 entirely: